vacu9708/Study-records/Web development/Authentication/readme.md

 ### Issuing
 1. Client logs in using their credentials (e.g. username and password).
 2. If the login information is valid, the server generates a JWT containing a header, a payload, and a signature.
 The signature is created using the server's private key.
 3. The server sends the JWT(access token and refresh token) to the client, typically in the response body or as a cookie.
-The client verifies the signature by decrypting it with the public key.
+4. (Same as the digital signature process)The client verifies the signature by decrypting it with the public key.
 ### Authentification
 1. The client forges and sends the JWT in the HTTP header
 2. The server checks that the token has not expired and verifies the message by generating a new signature of the forged message with the private key and comparing it with the original signature.